Fluoxetine: Pharmacodynamics

 Fluoxetine is a selective serotonin reuptake inhibitor (SSRI) and does not appreciably inhibit norepinephrine and dopamine reuptake at therapeutic doses.
 It does, however, delay the reuptake of serotonin, resulting in serotonin persisting longer when it is released.
 Large doses in rats have been shown to induce a significant increase in synaptic norepinephrine and dopamine.
 Thus, dopamine and norepinephrine may contribute to the antidepressant action of fluoxetine in humans at supratherapeutic doses (60–80 mg).
 This effect may be mediated by 5HT_{2C} receptors, which are inhibited by higher concentrations of fluoxetine.

 Fluoxetine increases the concentration of circulating allopregnanolone, a potent GABA_{A} receptor positive allosteric modulator, at concentrations that are inactive on serotonin reuptake.
 Norfluoxetine, a primary active metabolite of fluoxetine, produces a similar effect on allopregnanolone levels in the brains of mice.
 Additionally, both fluoxetine and norfluoxetine are such modulators themselves, actions which may be clinically relevant.

 In addition, fluoxetine has been found to act as an agonist of the σ_{1}-receptor, with a potency greater than that of citalopram but less than that of fluvoxamine.
 However, the significance of this property is not fully clear.
 Fluoxetine also functions as a channel blocker of anoctamin 1, a calcium-activated chloride channel.
 A number of other ion channels, including nicotinic acetylcholine receptors and 5-HT_{3} receptors, are also known to be inhibited at similar concentrations.

 Fluoxetine has been shown to inhibit acid sphingomyelinase, a key regulator of ceramide levels which derives ceramide from sphingomyelin.

+Fluoxetine has a direct interaction with Tropomyosin receptor kinase B (TrkB), in which fluoxetine binds to the cholesterol site on TrkB, which "facilitates" Brain-derived neurotrophic factor signalling and reduces the amount of TrkB in a inactive state.
+This action also raises the surface expression of TrkB receptors.